School education

 Can you get HPV from kissing only?

-Currently, there is no conclusive evidence that open-mouthed kissing with tongue (French kissing) can transfer an infection.
+Currently, there is no conclusive evidence that kissing can transfer an infection.

 Can you still get HPV if you are a virgin?